 Chattanooga Market : Held at the Tennessee Pavilion every Sunday from March through November, the Chattanooga Market is the go-to for local food and art.
 You can sip a craft beer while enjoying live music and fare from a selection of diverse food trucks.
 Be sure to bring a reusable bag or two, as you won’t be able to resist filling it with fresh flowers, ripe produce, pottery, and maybe even some locally made, small-batch hot sauce.
 With face-painting and ice cream to be had, even your smallest family members will find something to love at the Chattanooga Market.

 Music and Activities

-Levitt Amp Chattanooga Music Series : This fall, there’s a brand new concert series coming to town, the Levitt AMP Chattanooga Music Series.
-Ten weeks of free, live music on the lawn of the Bessie Smith Cultural Center featuring local, regional and national talent.
+Levitt Amp Chattanooga Music Series : This fall, the Levitt AMP Music Series returns to Chattanooga.
+The music series features ten weeks of free, live music on the lawn of the Bessie Smith Cultural Center featuring local, regional, and national talent.
 There will be a wide variety of artists performing an array of musical genres, some familiar, some new.
 Grab a blanket or a lawn chair to enjoy a relaxing night of live music in the heart of downtown Chattanooga.